 What is Lump Sum Value or Assessed Value?

-This means you can purchase insurance for a specific amount per $1,000 of value.
-This must be declared in writing on the bill of lading.
+It means you can purchase insurance for a specific amount per $1,000 of value.
+It must be declared in writing on the bill of lading.

 What is Full Value Protection?